In Him Ministries:

 • Christians are never told they have to keep the Old Covenant Law.
 We are told to keep the law of Christ.

-• The law of Christ, or the law of the Spirit of life is the only binding law for the New Covenant Church (Gal.
+• The law of Christ, or the law of the Spirit of life, is the only binding law for the New Covenant Church (Gal.
 6:2; 1 Cor.
 9:19-23; Rom.
 6:14; 8:1, 2, 10, 11).
 It is made up of Christ’s law of love (John 13:34-35; Matt.
 5:44; Gal.
 6:2; Rom.
 13:8-10; James 2:8-12; 1 Jn.
 4:7-8; 5:3), Christ’s commands and teachings (John 13:34; Phil.
 2:4-12; Matt.
 28:20; 2 Pet.
 3:2); and the commands and teachings found in the New Testament epistles (Acts 1:1-2; 15:1-28; 2 Pet.
 3:2; Rom.
 8:1-4; Eph.
 2:20; Jude 1:17; 1 Jn.
 5:3).

 • The law of Christ and the Law of Moses have similar commandments, but just because nine of the Ten Commandments can be found in the New Testament, it does not mean that the Law of Moses is still in effect.
 If a Christian steals something, they break the law of Christ, not the Law of Moses.
 If we choose to keep part of the law, such as the dietary restrictions, we are free to do so, but keeping the Law of Moses out of the belief that we are obligated to do so denies the perfect and finished work of Jesus Christ.

 • The Apostle Paul wrote over one third of the New Testament and never once told his Gentile converts to keep the Mosaic Law, or the Sabbath.
 Paul gave his churches instruction on everything they needed to know about Christianity: morality, giving, leadership principles, church organization, spiritual gifts, theology, and everything else they needed to know to live the Christian life and never even once commanded anyone to keep the seventh day Sabbath.
+None of the other Apostles did either.

 16) The Mosaic Covenant served as a dividing wall, or partition that was meant to separate Israel from the unbelieving Gentiles (Eph.
 2:11-15; John 7:35; Acts 14:1, 5; 18:4; Rom.
 3:9; 3:29; 9:24; 1 Cor.
 1:22-24; etc.), Christ brought unity between the two groups by doing away with the partition.
 The Old Covenant separated the people of Israel from the rest of the world (John 4:22; Rom.
 9:4-5).
 The Gentiles were separated from the commonwealth of Israel and they were strangers to the covenants of promise.
 The New Covenant made both groups into one, “the church of God” (1 Cor.
 10:32).
 The New Covenant fulfills all the divine promises from the previous covenants in Christ (2 Cor.
 1:20; Heb.
 7:20-22; 8:6; 9:15).
-Christ abolished the dividing wall by fulfilling it and removing the law’s condemnation for all those who believe (Matt.
+Christ abolished the dividing wall by fulfilling it and removing the law’s condemnation for all those who believe in Him (Matt.
 5:17; Rom.
 8:1; Heb.
 9:11-14; 10:1-10).
 When we are in Christ, we become a new person, part of a new human race made in the image of Christ, the second Adam (1 Cor.
 15:45, 49; Eph.
 4:24).
 The “new” refers to something completely unlike what it was before.
 It refers to being different in both kind and quality.
-Spiritually speaking, when someone comes to Christ they are no longer a Jew or Gentile, they are simply a Christian (Rom.
+Spiritually speaking, when someone comes to faith in Christ they are no longer a Jew or Gentile, they are simply a Christian (Rom.
 10:12-13; Gal.
 3:28).

 Christians live under the New Covenant, not the old.
 The New Covenant is not the Old Covenant repeated all over again.
 Each covenant has its own laws.
 The Law of the Old Covenant has come to an end!
 The New Covenant is the legal code Christians are told to live by.